 sundays for kids

 Classes for kids are during the worship service, 11 am each Sunday, during the school year, including age-appropriate lessons for pre-K - gr 2; grades 3-6.
 (Our teens are still trying to figure out what they are up for.)
-In the summer, we have childcare only, in the nursery in the lower level.
+In the summer, we have childcare only, in the nursery, which is in the back of the sanctuary.
 Missy is delighted to welcome them with stories and activities.

 sundays for adults

-During the school year, we have several classes and forums for adults at 9:30 -- and child care available during this time.
+During the school year, we have various classes and forums for adults at 9:30 -- and child care available during this time.

-- Living our Faith in the World – considers faith in light of social realities: water crisis, mass incarceration, whatever is in the news
+- Living our Faith in the World – has considered faith in light of social realities: water crisis, mass incarceration, whatever is in the news.

 not on Sundays?